 Operating on Saturdays between 10 am and 2 pm, the Riley Park Farmers Market is Vancouver’s newest summer market.
 In winter though, formerly known as the Nat Bailey Winter Farmers Market, it is one of the region’s oldest and largest.

-Riley Park was launched in the summer of 2017 as a summer market with just under three dozen vendors.
-In 2018 and 2019, in the summer, it is again a smaller market.
+Riley Park was launched in 2017 as a summer market with just under three dozen vendors.
+Since then, every summer, it continues to operate as a smaller summer market.

 Since the fall of 2018, however, and running all winter, Riley Park becomes the renamed Nat Bailey Winter Farmers Market and hosts over 60 vendors each week in the parking lot of Nat Bailey Stadium at 4601 Ontario Street.